Spanish

 Language Proficiency Requirement

 The Language Proficiency Requirement encourages a holistic educational model for all undergraduate students so that they may graduate with a global, cross-cultural perspective.
-Language proficiency can be demonstrated in both modern and classical languages, and the requirement applies to students in both the Morrissey College of Arts and Sciences (A&S) and the Carroll School of Management (CSOM).
-The Lynch School of Education (LSOE) and the Connell School of Nursing do not have a language requirement.
+Language proficiency can be demonstrated in both modern and classical languages, and the requirement applies to students in both the Morrissey College of Arts and Sciences (MCAS).
+The Carroll School of Management (CSOM), the Lynch School of Education and Human Development (LSEHD) and the Connell School of Nursing (CSON) do not have a language requirement.

 There are different ways to demonstrate proficiency in Spanish:

-• By successfully completing of Spanish Intermediate II (SPAN1115) or a course above the intermediate level
+• By successfully completing of Spanish Intermediate II (SPAN1116) or a course above the intermediate level

 • By achieving a score of 3 or higher on the AP Spanish Language Exam.